ggeerraarrdd/eevveerryyddaayy/README.md

 4. Fill in the fields and click the submit button.

     🎉 Congratulations!
 You're a day closer to achieving your goal!

+## System Administration

+### **Configuration Updates**

+⚠️ **Note:** Configuration updates after initialization will be supported in a future version.

+If you need to modify your project settings after initialization:

+* The upcoming feature will support configuration updates through `every_update.ipynb`.
+* This will allow you to change project settings without starting from scratch.
+* Currently, some settings like Index Table structure can only be set during initialization.

 ## Author(s)